maruker/SamsungAppsPatcher/README.md

 ## App support

-These are the apps that <s>probably work</s> (please check the [project website](https://adil.hanney.org/SamsungAppsPatcher/) for compatibility ratings) along with a link to apkmirror where you can download an **unpatched** apk.
+These are the apps that need patching along with a link to apkmirror where you can download an **unpatched** apk.
 Please note that I cannot test the majority of the plugins because I don't have the devices myself, and no longer use my Galaxy Watch regularly.

 ### Core